stephenhgregory/UAFall2020/CS300/PracticeExercises/ch1_practice_exercise_answers.md

 2. Multiprocessor systems
 3. Distributed systems

-1. In a single-processor system, separate local caches must synchronize with eachother by synchronizing themselves with a shared cache
+1. In a single-processor system, separate local caches must synchronize with eachother by synchronizing themselves with a shared cache...